alexjamesa/Workflows/README.md

 	Tags: workflow, steps, how-to, meta

 ### Example usage
-To return a list of text files in *SearchDirectory* that have "git" and "commit" in the name (i.e., the top line of the file):
+To return a list of text files in *TestWorkflows* that have "git" and "commit" in the name (i.e., the top line of the file):

-	python Workflows SearchDirectory -n git commit
+	python Workflows.py TestWorkflows -n git commit

-To return a list of text files in SearchDirectory that have "git" in the name and a "workflow" tag:
+To return a list of text files in *TestWorkflows* that have "git" in the name and a "workflow" tag:

-	python Workflows SearchDirectory -n git -t workflow
+	python Workflows.py TestWorkflows -n git -t workflow

-Note: All directories within SearchDirectory will be searched in both cases.
+Note: All directories within *TestWorkflows* will be searched in both cases.

 ### Options
 * -n: name keywords